benthor/tagvial/README.md

     fusermount -zu /path/to/mount_point

 ## ToDo ##
-- add a more conserviative default config
-- loads of other stuff
+- loads of stuff

 ## Bugs ##
 - also probably loads, although your data should about as safe as your backend filesystem
+    - also, if you neither specify `-o deletetagless` nor `-o allowrootrm`, you _can't accidentally delete a file_
+    - if you don't specify `-o noundelete`, even your tags are safe